 - MONTH OF YEAR - Specific months of the year

 - QUARTER OF YEAR - Specific quarters of the year (Q1, Q2, Q3, Q4)

 - YEAR NUMBER - Specific years

 You can also use these in combination.
-For example, one filter selecting MONTH OF YEAR Date is in January and another filter selecting YEAR NUMBER Date is 2023, 2022 and 2021 to compare data for the single month across multiple years.
+For example, one filter selects MONTH OF YEAR Date is in January, and another filter selects YEAR NUMBER Date is 2023, 2022, and 2021 to compare data for the single month across multiple years.